storybookjs/presets/packages/preset-scss/README.md

 ## Advanced usage

-You can pass configurations by using Object addon declaration for `@storybook/preset-scss` and adding the configurations under the `option` key.
+You can pass configurations by using Object addon declaration for `@storybook/preset-scss` and adding the configurations under the `options` key.
 You can pass configurations into the preset's webpack loaders using `styleLoaderOptions`, `cssLoaderOptions`, and `sassLoaderOptions` keys.
 See documentation for each respective loader to learn about valid options.
 You can register other addons through the string declaration as normal.

 ```
 module.exports = {